YUNEEC/Yuneec-SDK-iOS/README.md

 carthage update --use-ssh
 ```

-This command also, needs to be re-run if you want to udpate the framework.
+This command also needs to be re-run if you want to udpate the framework.

 ### Add the framework into your project

-Open the project in XCode and do:
+Open the project in XCode and do the following:

-1. Open project settings -> General
+1. Open Project Settings -> General
 2. Find Embedded Binaries and press *+*
-3. Click Other, go one folder up and select `Carthage/Build/iOS/Yuneec_SDK_iOS.framework`.
+3. Click Other, go one folder up, and select `Carthage/Build/iOS/Yuneec_SDK_iOS.framework`.
-4. Do "Product Clean and "Product Build"
+4. Do "Product Clean" and "Product Build"

 ### Use Carthage to check out a developer branch